biovino2/rna-vel/README.md

 There are several steps involved in calculating and visualizing velocity:

 1) Preprocessing the raw BAM file from sequencing to get intron/exon counts
+2) Copying over single-cell data
-2) If you have multiple samples, preparing each one for velocity calculations
+3) Preparing your sample(s) for velocity calculations
-3) Calculating velocity
+4) Calculating velocity
-4) Plotting velocity alongside scRNA-seq/ATAC-seq data
+5) Plotting velocity alongside scRNA-seq/ATAC-seq data

 ## Preprocessing Data
 Copy the template configuration file: